CodeChron/fullstack-js-with-meteor-react-docs/introduction.md

 # Introduction

 # Full-stack JS Workshop Preview
-In this tutorial, we’re going to build a web app using using Meteor and React.
-This will be a simplified version of a more advanced app we'll build in a [two-day workshop](https://www.eventbrite.com/e/full-stack-web-development-workshop-meteorjs-reactjs-tickets-24910341502) on full-stack web development with Meteor and React.
+In this workshop, we’re going to build a a basic web app using using Meteor and React.

+TODO: insert an overview of the main features and area of focus.

 ## The app we'll build